Fast track your treatment

 A total knee replacement recovery timeline will look slightly different to a partial knee replacement recovery timeline.
 Your orthopaedic surgeon will understand your personal circumstances and health better and be able to advise what your personal knee surgery recovery timeline looks like.

-You will need to stay in hospital for a short while after knee replacement surgery, usually between three and seven days.
 Depending on your location and your preference, you might choose to stay in hospital for longer to take part in a more advanced rehabilitation programme, supervised by your physiotherapy team.
 If this is something you're interested in, you should ask your consultant when you first discuss surgery.
 Some common goals you’ll be set to make before being discharged in hospital include:

 Just 12 to 24 hours after surgery, most people can get out of bed and walk using aids such as crutches or a walker.
 Your physiotherapist will help you get out of bed and take your first steps following the procedure.

 Specific complications that can occur during a knee replacement surgery include: